Parrotfeather

 Habitat and Origin

-Parrotfeather is native to South America and arrived in Canada as an ornamental pond plant.
+Parrotfeather is native to South America and arrived in North America as an ornamental pond plant in the early 1900s.

-Parrotfeather’s habitat is limited to non-tidal, freshwater, slow-moving water bodies including tributaries, ponds, lakes and canals.
+Parrotfeather prefers nutrient-rich, freshwater, slow-moving water bodies such as tributaries, ponds, lakes and canals.
 This plant thrives in ample light, alkaline and high-nutrient environments.

-While Parrotfeather can withstand mild winters, temperatures in the Sea to Sky Corridor typically reach below tolerable conditions for it to persist year-round, though it’s likely that climate change will be broadening its range.
+Parrotfeather can only withstand mild winters, so while temperatures in the Sea to Sky Corridor typically dip below tolerable conditions for the plant to survive year-round, it’s likely that climate change will be broadening its range.

-In BC, Parrotfeather reproduces vegetatively through plant fragments.
+Parrotfeather reproduces vegetatively through plant fragments.
+Plant fragments as small as 4 mm are capable of establishing a new population.
 As male plants are not present outside their native range, female plants cannot produce seeds.

-While Parrotfeather does spread vegetatively, humans are a primary means of dispersal.
-Parrotfeather is commonly purchased for aquaria and aquatic gardens, and can travel long distances by hitching a ride on boats, trailers, and other gear.
+While parrotfeather does spread vegetatively, humans are a primary means of dispersal.
+Parrotfeather is commonly purchased for aquariums and aquatic gardens and can travel long distances by hitching a ride on boats, boat trailers, and other gear.

 Ecological: